Technology Skills Come and Go

 That depends on how you prefer to read.
 The direct download option gives you a PDF file (suitable for PC's and large tablets) and an EPUB file (suitable for smaller tablets and smartphones).
 The Kindle edition can be read from any Kindle device, Kindle app, or the Kindle web reader.
 The print edition is available for those of you who prefer to read physical books.

-Yes, if you feel that you can't afford to buy the book, you can choose to pay $0.
+Yes, if you feel that you can't afford to buy the book, you can simply read it online.
 However, if you want to support my work here, then I appreciate any amount you would like to pay.
 The book took me over a year to write, and I invested my own funds in professional editing and design work.
 So while my first priority is helping as many people as possible, it would be nice if the book sales also recouped those expenses for me.

 No. All I can give you is advice and guidance.
 It's up to you to take action.
 But I'm confident that you will find actionable advice in this book to help you decide what to do next.